meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Plato's Republic describes an ideal architecture of epistemic control.
 Knowledge is curated; truth is dangerous when encountered prematurely.
 The Philosopher-Kings do more than govern wisely, they regulate who may perceive, interpret, and transmit knowledge.
 The stability of the *polis* depends not only on justice, but on managed access to reality itself.

 The *Allegory of the Cave* formalizes the logic with unsettling clarity.
 The prisoners in the cave are constrained so that they may only perceive the shadows on the wall.
 Information flows in a single direction, mediated by unseen operators.
-The shadows are managed respresentations, controlled projections that maintain social order.
-The inhabitants of the cave cannot seek beyond the cave to verify or correct what they know, and when one escapes and returns, his new knowledge isn't treated as signal, but as noise.
+The shadows the prisoners watch are managed respresentations, projections that are created and controlled to maintain social order.
+The inhabitants of the cave cannot seek beyond the cave to verify or correct what they know, and when one escapes and returns, knowledge brought from the outside isn't treated as a new signal, but as noise.

 Plato invites the reader observe the prisoners with philosophical detachment and to pity their ignorance.
-Having seen the Forms, we recognize their error.
-Yet the position of the reader is ambiguous - the Republic proposes a civilization more rational, more ordered, more enlightened than the cave, but one in which perception, interperation, and correction are even more tightly regulated.
-Plato explicitly endorses the Noble Lie as a tool of governance; the possibility arises that the philosopher-king doesn't abolish the cave, but administers it.
+Enlightened as we are, having seen the Forms, we recognize their seemingly wilful error.
+Yet the position of the reader is ambiguous - the Republic proposes a civilization more rational, more ordered, more enlightened than the cave, but under the Republic, perception, interperation, and correction are also tightly regulated.
+Plato explicitly endorses the Noble Lie as a tool of governance; it is eminently possible that upon encountering the cave, the philosopher-king doesn't abolish it, but administers it instead.

-The danger to a system such as this is not in erroneous belief, but in adaptation.
+Erroneous or harmful belief are not a danger to a system such as this; changes to the structure to accomodate a new form on the other hand, are.
 A belief system capable of modifying itself in response to lived experience threatens the authority of doctrine.
-Feedback must therefore be rendered asymmetrical; information may flow towards authority as confession or testimony, but correction flows only downward; learning is centralized and error is moralized.
+Feedback must therefore be rendered asymmetrical: information may flow towards authority as confession or testimony, but from authority, correction flows only downward through hierarchy; learning is centralized and error is moralized.

-The resulting structure is cybernetic in form but anti-cybernetic in function, It forecloses adaptation and evolution by a hierarchy of total control.
-Religious orthodoxy extends this model by casting divinity as the ultimate controller: omniscient, unchanging, and external to the governed system.
+The resulting structure is cybernetic in form but anti-cybernetic in function, it forecloses adaptation and evolution by a hierarchy of total control.
+Religious orthodoxy adopts and extends this model by casting divinity as the ultimate controller: omniscient, unchanging, and external to the governed system.
 The system is proto-cybernetic, but is designed to maintain stasis rather than adapative homeostasis.

 The Inquisition operationalized this closed-loop epistemology.
 Disagreement was not an alternative hypothesis but a systemic deviation - heresy.
 Surveillance, confession, and corrective punishment functioned as feedback mechanisms that detect and suppress variance before it could propagate.
 Knowledge was centralized, interpretation monopolized, and belief continuously policed for drift from orthodoxy; today we'd term this drift "noise" or "error" to be aligned or filtered.